Manpreet1377/Health-Insurance-Lead-Prediction/README.md

 After using several combinations of models, features, and hyperparameter tuning, an LGBM Classifier was used for predicting the values of Response column(Target Variable).

 - Since it was my first time participating in a hackathon with a classification problem, I read extensively and referred various articles and notebooks to boil down to this approach.
 Sharing my perspective/approach as an intermediate (for classification models), I believe that this notebook can serve as a starting point for beginners in their exploration of binary classification problems.

-## A detailed approach to the problem has been shared in the PPT added to this repository.